microsoft/planetary-computer-tasks/docs/runtime.md

 ## Uploading Code

-You can make a Python module (a single `.py` file) or package (a possibly nested directory with a `__init__.py` file) available to the workers executing code by specifying the `code` option on your dataset.
-The path specified by `code` should be relative to the `dataset.yaml` using the ``local.path(relative_path)`` templater or an absolute path.
+You can make a Python module (a single `.py` file) or package (a possibly nested directory with a `__init__.py` file) available to the workers executing code by specifying the `code.src` option on your dataset.
+The path specified by `code.src` should be relative to the `dataset.yaml` using the ``local.path(relative_path)`` templater or an absolute path.

 Suppose you have a dataset configuration file `naip/dataset.yaml`, with an accompanying `dataset.py` file.
-By specifying `code: dataset.py` that module will be included in the workers runtime.
+By setting the `code.src` option to `dataset.py` that module will be included in the workers runtime.

 ```yaml